 - 1. In the Match drop-down list, select the criteria to match Point. - 2.
 Drag and drop the Visited Page criterion, and select page.
-Use drag-and-drop of the criteria again to add several pages. - 3.
-Drag and drop the Number of Visits criterion, and select More than > 1 > Since [date].
-(To create a visitor group for visitors who have never visited the page, select Less than > 1 > Since [date].)
+Drag and drop the criteria again to add several pages. - 3.
+Drag and drop the Number of Visits criterion, and select More than > I > Since [date].
+(To create a visitor group for visitors who have never visited the page, select Less than > I > Since [date].)